-This paper targets at the description of the underlying MAC protocol, here the Enhanced Distributed Channel Access (EDCA) of IEEE 802.11e [8, 9], in a common description language for policies.
-Distributed spectrum sharing is performed with the help of the contention-based protocol of 802.11e.
-A software defined medium access control of cognitive radios is enabled that allows operation according to the EDCA of 802.11e.
-The paper is outlined as follows: The medium access control of 802.11e is described in Section II.
-A policy framework including a Extendable Markup Language (XML) based policy description language, the DARPA XG policy language [10-12], is thereafter introduced in Section III.
-The application of this policy language is illustrated at the example of the regulatory constraints of using the U-NII frequency bands at 5 GHz.
+Flexible and dynamic spectrum usage requires an intelligent medium access, especially in the face of QoS support.
+Unused spectrum is in the following referred to as spectrum opportunity.
+In this context, policies are required to restrict the dynamic spectrum usage of cognitive radios.
+A policy is a selection of facts specifying spectrum usage.
+These facts are interpreted through a reasoning instance referred to as spectrum navigator [3, 4].
+This paper targets at the description of the Enhanced Distributed Channel Access (EDCA) of IEEE 802.11e [5, 6] in a common description language for policies.
+A policy-adaptive cognitive radio is enabled that operates according to the EDCA of 802.11e.

+This paper is outlined as follows: The medium access control of 802.11e is described in Section II.
+A policy framework including а Extendable Markup Language (XML) based policy description language, the DARPA XG policy language [7, 8] is thereafter introduced in Section III.
+The regulatory constraints of using one of the U-NII frequency bands illustrate thereby the policy language.
 The EDCA of 802.11e is specified in the policy description language in Section IV.
-The paper is concluded with a discussion on the success and difficulties of mapping the EDCA to a policy language in Section V.
+The paper is concluded with a discussion on the success and difficulties of mapping the introduced EDCA to a policy description language in Section V.

 II.
-MEDIUM ACCESS CONTROL IN 802.11E
+MEDIUM ACCESS CONTROL IN IEEE 802.11E

 The main element of the enhancements of 802.11e is the introduction of a new central entity: The Hybrid Coordination Function (HCF).
 The HCF realizes a contention free, centrally controlled medium access denoted as HCF Controlled Channel Access (HCCA) and a contention-based, distributed medium access, in 802.11e referred to as EDCA.
-The HCF is able to schedule a Contention Free Period (CFP) and a Contention Period (CP) in an 802.11e beacon interval.
-This beacon interval is in the following referred to as superframe.
-An 802.11e Access Point (QAP) forms with its associated stations a QoS supporting Basic Service Set.
+Therefore, the HCF is able to schedule in an 802.11e beacon interval that in the following is referred to as superframe a Contention Free Period (CFP) and a Contention Period (CP) as outlined below.
+An 802.11e access point forms with its associated stations a QoS supporting Basic Service Set (QBSS).